Posthumous (2026 film)

-Posthumous is an upcoming Australian thriller film produced by Imposter Syndrome.
-Produced and directed by Josh Tanner and Jade van der Lei, the film follows Zoe a woman who returns to her old family home to confront a powerful supernatural force.
+Posthumous is a 2026 Australian thriller film written and produced by Josh Tanner and Jade van der Lei, and directed by Tanner.
+The film follows Zoe, played by Sophie Lowe, a woman who returns to her old family home to confront a powerful supernatural force.
+It had its world premiere in Fantastic Fest in Austin, Texas on 19 September 2026.